maliahavlicek/what2do2day/README.md

           content="default-src 'self' 'sha256-+F3gOU1DQxY16x7fQfxUYLFRfEZrEO0VavTzK4EbD6c=' https://fonts.gstatic.com/; img-src * data:; style-src 'self' 'unsafe-inline' https://kit.fontawesome.com/ https://cdn.jsdelivr.net/ https://kit-free.fontawesome.com/ https://fonts.googleapis.com/; font-src 'self' https://fonts.gstatic.com/ https://fonts.googleapis.com/  https://kit-free.fontawesome.com/ https://kit.fontawesome.com/ data:; script-src 'self' https://kit.fontawesome.com/ https://cdnjs.cloudflare.com/ https://apis.google.com/ https://kit-free.fontawesome.com/ 'unsafe-inline' https: 'nonce-4AAemGb0xJpto1GFP3Nd' 'strict-dynamic'; frame-src 'self' https://www.google.com/; object-src 'none'; base-uri 'self';" />

 ```
 I also started to build a validation  method that would help prevent XXS from the various input fields.
-It's not nearly complete but it helps protect the site against the injection of scripts.
+It's not nearly complete but it helps protect the site against the injection of ```<script>```  tags.
 It's the catch_xss function in my [custom validator](what2do2day/templates/validators.py) file.

+The remove_html_tags also expands a bit on the sanitization of user input fields by cleaning out special characters that are typically used for cross site scripting too.

+### Restricted Deletion
+For the delete place operation, only users who created a place can delete it and all its associated events and reviews.
+While there is no registering or authentication of users, the system keeps tracks of emails and tacks a user onto the place creation to restrict the deletion process.
+When a user indicates interest in deleting something, they are reminded of the hide/soft delete option and heavily encouraged to go that route via imagery and text.

 ## Testing
 Constant integration testing was preformed to ensure no console/javascript errors were present.
 Beyond that, unit testing, validation testing, cross browser testing, accessibility testing, and regression testing were manually performed.
 I also explored automated testing of custom filters that I created.
 Ideally mocked up database functionality tests would be automated as well, but I have not yet found the time to learn how to mock database data.